 - One in 20 children who gets whooping cough may get inflammation of the brain compared with five in a million with the vaccine

-Mumps can cause sterility in men in later life, German measles can cause deafness, and you don't have to be unhealthy to start with to suffer the complications of these diseases.
+Additionally, mumps can cause sterility in men in later life, German measles can cause deafness, and you don't have to be unhealthy to start with to suffer the complications of these diseases.

 Millions and millions of babies worldwide have been vaccinated and followed up for side effects.
-Medical opinion is that the benefits outweigh the risks many hundreds of thousands time over – but no one can decide for you.
+Medical opinion is that the benefits outweigh the risks many hundreds of thousands of times over – but no one can decide for you.
 And, of course, all this is no comfort to the mother of the child who is the one in a million damaged by a vaccine.